Set 6: Text Structure (Intermediate)

 PASSAGE

-The poem creates a rhythm reminiscent of a galloping horse.
+Recent studies show that the poem creates a rhythm reminiscent of a galloping horse.
 Short, stressed syllables follow one another rapidly, mimicking the beat of hooves on hard ground.

 Which choice best describes the analysis of the poem?